Tiffany Henyard: Recall attempt and aftermath

 In 2022, the Dolton Village Board attempted to initiate a recall election, placing two referendum questions on the ballot—one to establish a recall mechanism (Note: The text of the question read as "Shall the following recall mechanism be adopted and effective immediately, upon certification by the County Clerk, for the Village of Dolton?: Recall of the Village President (Mayor) Recall of the Village President (Mayor) of the Village of Dolton is established, applicable to, and effective as of the certification of results of the June 28, 2022 General Primary Election.
 'Recall' shall mean the power of the electorate of the Village of Dolton to remove the Village President (Mayor) from office, and to immediately create a vacancy in the office of the Village President (Mayor) to be filled in the manner provided by law for filling such vacancy, by a majority vote of those voting on a question of whether to recall and remove the Village President (Mayor) of the Village of Dolton at a regularly scheduled election.
 Said question of whether to recall and remove the Village President (Mayor) of the Village of Dolton may be submitted either by resolution of the Dolton Corporate Authorities or by petition in the manner prescribed by law for the submission of public questions.") and another to remove Henyard from office.
 (Note: The text of the question read as "If the recall mechanism is passed by a majority of voters at the June 28, 2022 General Primary Election, shall Tiffany A. Henyard be recalled and removed from the office of Village President (Mayor) of the Village of Dolton, effective upon certification of the election results by the Cook County Clerk?")
 Both measures were approved by a majority of voters.
 Subsequent court rulings determined that the referendums were invalid, and a permanent injunction prevented certification of the results.

 In February 2024, the board adopted a resolution requesting investigations by county, state, and federal authorities.
-Henyard vetoed the resolution and the board overrode her veto in April.
+Henyard vetoed the resolution and the board overrode her veto in April 2024.

-2025 municipal election

-Henyard sought reelection in 2025 but was defeated in the Democratic primary on February 25, 2025, by trustee Jason House, who received approximately 88 percent of the vote to Henyard’s 12 percent.